Blog/Ultimate Guide to French Press Coffee for Businesses/Enhancing Patient Experience with French Press in Clinics | Busy Bean Coffee

 1. Using Pre-Ground Coffee: Ground coffee loses freshness within 15 minutes.
 Always grind whole beans just before brewing.

 2. Neglecting Cleanliness: Leftover oils in a French press become rancid.
 Clean thoroughly after each use with hot water and mild soap.
-Read our guide on how to clean a French press effectively.
+For deeper maintenance, see our coffee equipment maintenance in Philadelphia PA guide.

 3. Serving from a Thermocarafe: French press coffee degrades quickly.
 Brew small batches and serve immediately.